Ten

 Escudo de Castilla y León

-Arms depicted by me, illuminated with lights and shadows, outlined in Sable, and with a freehand finish.
+It has been interpreted by me, highlighted with lights and shadows, outlined in Sable, with a rhombus external shape and with a texturized finishing.

-It has been depicted by me, illuminated with lights and shadows, contoured in Sable, and with a freehand finish.
+It has been interpreted by me, highlighted with lights and shadows, outlined in Sable, with a rhombus external shape and with a texturized finishing.

 Dr. Antonio Salmerón y Cabañas,